Texas vs. Xavier: Odds, spread, over/under - NCAA Tournament Sweet 16

 Texas vs. Xavier Betting Trends

-- Texas has won 18 games against the spread this season, while failing to cover or pushing 18 times.
+- Texas has compiled an 18-17-1 record against the spread this season.

-- So far this season, 16 out of the Longhorns' 36 games have gone over the point total.
+- A total of 21 Musketeers games this season have gone over the point total.

-- Xavier has covered 19 times in 34 matchups with a spread this season.

-- Musketeers games have hit the over 21 out of 34 times this season.

 Texas Futures Odds